 Quantitative Reasoning Requirement

-Students are required to have completed by the end of their first semester in the program the equivalent of ECON 4105, Quantitative Methods and Modeling in Economics, Business and the Social Sciences with a grade of C or better.
-Students are also required to complete the equivalent of SCMA 5300 Statistical Analysis for Management Decisions with a grade of C or better.
-These courses do not count towards the graduate degree, but waivers may be granted with appropriate undergraduate course work.
+Students are required to have completed by the end of their first semester in the program the equivalent of SCMA 5300 Statistical Analysis for Management Decisions with a grade of C or better.
+This course does not count towards the graduate degree, but a waiver may be granted with appropriate undergraduate course work.

 General Business Core